-- TractoR provides reference implementations of various neighbourhood tractography methods, both “heuristic” and “probabilistic”, for segmenting specific white matter structures.
-An HNT tutorial and a PNT tutorial using TractoR are available, as well as information on the reference tracts used by both methods.
+- As well as conventional tractography, TractoR provides reference implementations of various neighbourhood tractography methods for segmenting specific white matter structures.
+A PNT tutorial using TractoR is available, as well as information on the reference tracts used by the method.

-- Various tools exists for creating and working with connectivity graphs, including a reference implementation of the “principal networks” method.
+- Various tools exist for creating and working with connectivity graphs, including a reference implementation of the “principal networks” method.
 TractoR’s facilities for working with functional data are also currently outlined there.